LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfccolormenubutton-class.md

 ### <a name="parameters"></a>Paramètres
  [in] *pWndParent*
- Pointeur vers la nouvelle fenêtre parent.
+ Pointeur vers la nouvelle fenêtre parente.

 ### <a name="remarks"></a>Notes